TedHusted/awake/awake.md/awake.md

 * “[Things] get stuck because the doing of them has not been defined.” – David Allen
 * “Waste no more time arguing what a good [person] should be.
 Be one.” – Marcus Aurelius

-“Live a life of intention and tranquility by blending vision and action,” says Grace in closing.
+“Live with purpose.
+Work with clarity.
+Gently flow through life’s challenges.,” says Grace in closing.

 ***